Combinatorial chemistry: Small molecules

 In another array synthesis, Still generated a large library of oligopeptides by split synthesis.
 The drawback to making many thousands of compounds is that it is difficult to determine the structure of the formed compounds.
 Their solution is to use molecular tags, where a tiny amount (1 pmol/bead) of a dye is attached to the beads, and the identity of a certain bead can be determined by analyzing which tags are present on the bead.
 Despite how easy attaching tags makes identification of receptors, it would be quite impossible to individually screen each compound for its receptor binding ability, so a dye was attached to each receptor, such that only those receptors that bind to their substrate produce a color change.

 When many reactions need to be run in an array (such as the 96 reactions described in one of Armstrong's MCC arrays), some of the more tedious aspects of synthesis can be automated to improve efficiency.
 This work, the "DIVERSOMER method" was pioneered at Parke-Davis in the early 1990s to run up to 40 chemical reactions in parallel.
-These efforts led to the first commercially available equipment for combinatorial chemistry (Diversomer synthesizer which was sold by Chemglass) and the first use of liquid handling robotics within a chemistry labortory.
-This method uses a device that automates the resin loading and wash cycles, as well as the reaction cycle monitoring and purification, and demonstrates the feasibility of their method and apparatus by using it to synthesize a variety of molecule classes, such as hydantoins and benzodiazepines, running 8 or 40 individual reactions in parallel.
-This and several other pioneering efforts in combinatorial chemistry were featured as "classical" papers in the field in 1999.
+These efforts led to the first commercially available equipment for combinatorial chemistry (the Diversomer synthesizer sold by Chemglass) and the first use of liquid handling robotics within a chemistry laboratory.
+This method uses a device that automates the resin loading and wash cycles, as well as the reaction cycle monitoring and purification, and the feasibility of this method and apparatus has been demonstrated by using it to synthesize a variety of molecule classes, such as hydantoins and benzodiazepines, running 8 or 40 individual reactions in parallel.
+This, and several other pioneering efforts in combinatorial chemistry, were featured as "classical" papers in the field in 1999.

 Oftentimes, it is not possible to use expensive equipment, and Schwabacher, et al. describe a simple method of combining parallel synthesis of library members and evaluation of entire libraries of compounds.
 In their method, a thread that is partitioned into different regions is wrapped around a cylinder, where a different reagent is then coupled to each region which bears only a single species.
 The thread is then re-divided and wrapped around a cylinder of a different size, and this process is then repeated.
 The beauty of this method is that the identity of each product can be known simply by its location along the thread, and the corresponding biological activity is identified by Fourier transformation of fluorescence signals.